fhiso/legacy-format/data-model.md

 ### ALIA   {#ALIA}

-An indicator to link different record descriptions of a person who may be the same person.
+Alias: an indicator to link different record descriptions of a person who may be the same person.

 Contexts
 :   .`[INDI]`.`[ALIA]`